AdobeDocs/commerce-php/src/pages/development/components/app-server.md

 ### GraphQlStateTests

-This test finds state in shared objects that should not be reused for multiple requests.
+This test finds the state in shared objects that should not be reused for multiple requests.
 It currently runs against 67 different GraphQL requests, which could be extended.

 GraphQlStateTest is a test that looks for state changes in service objects created by ObjectManager.
 It does this by running a GraphQL query twice, and comparing the state of the service objects before and after the second query.

 There are two files used to filter and skip classes that are safe to be reused in a stateful application:

 - `dev/tests/integration/testsuite/Magento/GraphQl/_files/state-skip-list.php`—Skips the comparison of objects by their class name or virtual name (as defined in the `di.xml` file).
-- `dev/tests/integration/testsuite/Magento/GraphQl/_files/state-filter-list.php`—Filters out that properties that should be compared.
+- `dev/tests/integration/testsuite/Magento/GraphQl/_files/state-filter-list.php`—Filters out the properties that should be compared.

 <InlineAlert variant="info" slots="text" />

 There are similar files in the `magento/magento2ee` GitHub repository for classes that are specific to `magento2ee`.
-Other repositories can use their own files in a similar way.
+Similarly, other repositories can use their own files.

 In the `state-filter-list.php` file, there are three different types of filtering: